BBVAEngineering/ember-component-analyzer/README.md

 **This project is an experimental dark thing O_O**

-This library extracts the "possible" components that may exists in the different routes of an Ember application.
+This library extracts the "possibles" components that may exists in the different routes of an Ember application.
 It uses Glimmer compiler to make & read the AST trees.

 The lib reads all the handlebars files to find all the components (usually names that